course-details-portlet

 • Analysis of condition data

-• Use condition data in operation and maintenance decisions
+• Use of condition data in operations and maintenance decisions

 • Sustainability